Hotel room or vacation rental? The accommodation debate

 LOCAL FLAVOR FOR LESS: THE VACATION RENTAL ARGUMENT

 Atlanta-based editor Marnie Hunter loves a good value in a great location and likes pretending to live in walkable neighborhoods where coffee and snacks are just steps away.
-And she likes her space.
+And she needs her space.

 Travel is expensive and more travel = more fun.
 I have a hard time plunking down hundreds of dollars a night before I've even started eating, drinking and exploring.
 So, vacation rentals are my go-to.
 More space for less money on lodging means more money for everything else.